rauc/rauc/docs/concept/update-concept.rst

 (typically the current production system) fails for e.g. 3 times, the next lower priority boot source is chosen (which could be the fallback system).

-As updates are always installed in a currently inactive slot group, the boot priority must be changed after a successful update.
+As updates are always installed in a currently inactive slot, the boot priority must be changed after a successful update.

 Basic update procedure